T-14 ARMATA: 10 facts you need to know about

 The first unmanned battle tank in history

-In fact, due to its new-gen revolutionary turret and a field of vision created only by numerous HD cameras and sensors, Armata T-14 is well on the way to becoming the first unmanned battle tank in history.
-Some reports on the Russian Defense Ministry revealed that only limited modifications are necessary to turn it into a ground drone.
+Indeed, owing to its revolutionary new-generation turret and a field of vision exclusively crafted through an array of HD cameras and sensors, the Armata T-14 is poised to make history as the first unmanned battle tank.
+Reports from the Russian Defense Ministry suggest that only minimal modifications are required to transform the Armata T-14 into a ground drone, highlighting the adaptability and forward-thinking design of this cutting-edge armored vehicle.

 The most powerful tank in history